SquidDev/urn/reference/10-cli.md

  - `--include`, `-i`: Provide additional locations to search for.
 This can either be a directory or a string, where "?" will be replaced with the module to load.
 By default, the path is `("?" "?/init" "<compiler_dir>/?" "<compiler_dir>/?/init")`.
- - `--prelude`, `-p`: Provide a path to the custom prelude to use.
+ - `--prelude`, `-P`: Provide a path to the custom prelude to use.
 Note that this must be relative to the current
    directory: it does not look it up on the library path.
  - `--plugin`: Specify a custom compiler plugin to load.
 This is loaded as a normal file, but it expected to inject additional data in a top level unquote.
+ - `--include-rocks`, `-R`: Search installed LuaRocks packages for Urn modules.

 ## Processing files
 Urn will run several processing steps on your files before running/compiling them.
 Firstly the compiler runs "warning